 Course Requirements Checklist

-The student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 400–500 words and demonstrate course-related knowledge.
+The student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be 400 words, demonstrate course-related knowledge, and contain at least 2 scholarly citations in AMA format and 1 Biblical principle.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200–250 words.
+In the reply, you will need to comment on their classmate's thread and provide further discussion to demonstrate topic-related knowledge.
+Each reply must be 200 words.

 The student will write six 800–1,000-word papers synthesizing an assigned health topic for seniors.
 Each paper must include direct application to senior adults and incorporate at least 2 peer-reviewed published sources in addition to the textbook and the Bible.
 Each paper must be in current AMA format.

-The student will complete 4 exams consisting of 50 questions each in a variety of formats, including multiple-choice and true/false.
-Each exam is open-book/open-notes and must be completed in 1 hour and 30 minutes.
+The student will complete 4 quizzes consisting of 50 questions each in a variety of formats, including multiple-choice and true/false.
+Each quiz is open-book/open-notes and must be completed in 1 hour and 30 minutes.